UC-Davis-molecular-computing/scadnano/CONTRIBUTING.md

 ## Pushing to the repository dev branch and documenting changes (done on all updates)

 Minor changes, such as updating README, adding example files, etc., can be committed directly to the `dev` branch.
+(Note: currently this option is only available to administrators; other contributors should follow the instructions below.)

 For any more significant change that is made (e.g., closing an issue, adding a new feature), follow these steps:

 1. If there is not already a GitHub issue describing the desired change, make one.
-Make sure that its title is a self-contained description.
+Make sure that its title is a self-contained description, and that it describes the change we would like to make to the software.
 For example, *"problem with loading gridless design"* is a bad title.
-A better title is *"loading gridless design with negative x coordinates throws exception"*.
+A better title is *"fix problem where loading gridless design with negative x coordinates throws exception"*.

 2. Make a new branch specifically for the issue.
-Base this branch off of `dev` (in GitHub desktop, the default is to base it off of `master`, so switch that).
+Base this branch off of `dev` (**WARNING**: in GitHub desktop, the default is to base it off of `master`, so switch that).
 The title of the issue (with appropriate hyphenation) is a good name for the branch.
 (In GitHub Desktop, if you paste the title of the issue, it automatically adds the hyphens.)

-3. If it is about fixing a bug, add tests to reproduce the bug before working on fixing it.
+3. If it is about fixing a bug, *first* add tests to reproduce the bug before working on fixing it.
+(This is so-called [test-driven development](https://www.google.com/search?q=test-driven+development))

-4. If it is about implementing a feature, add tests to test the feature.
+4. If it is about implementing a feature, first add tests to test the feature.
+For instance, if you are adding a new method, this involves writing code that calls the method and tests various combinations of example inputs and expected output.

 5. Work entirely in that branch to fix the issue.